 The rule indicates that the training should provide opportunities for interaction among participants and with the instructor.
 The requirement is satisfied if the training incorporates this interaction.

 Can I get Michigan Implicit Bias Training from Elite Learning?

 Yes!
-Elite Learning offers interactive webinars for many healthcare professions.
-Choose your profession below to check out the upcoming schedule:
+Elite Learning offers interactive webinars as well as an interactive online course for many healthcare professions.
+Choose your profession below to check out availability:

 - Dental Professionals

 - Nursing Professionals

 - Occupational Therapists

 - Pharmacy Technicians